 The deferred remuneration payment will be allocated into the fund or funds closest associated with the employee's duties.
 For fund managers that means the remuneration will be allocated into the fund or funds they are managing.
-If the relevant fund is closed to new subscriptions or if other obstacles occur, the remuneration will be allocated into the most similar fund.
+If the relevant fund is closed to new subscriptions or if other obstacles occur, the remuneration will be allocated in the same way as for employees who do not work with a specific fund.
 For employees who do not work with a specific fund, the remuneration will be allocated into a portfolio of other funds to mirror the entire Company's operations and consequently all its managed funds' and unit holders' interests.
 The Board of Directors make the final decision on where the remuneration should be allocated.